 Download the information note "Information note concerning the evolution of the environmental contamination and the contamination of foodstuffs produced in Japan (PDF file)

-Fukushima, two years later
+Fukushima, 2 years later

 Two years after the accident at the Fukushima Daiichi nuclear power plant in Japan, IRSN publishes a new video looking back at the events that led to the meltdown of three reactors.
 It explains in particular the difficulties encountered by the operators, TEPCO and the Japanese government in the managiement of the crisis.